imssl/blog/README.md

-## Cygwin Install
+## Cygwin Setup

-Don't have privileges to install Ubuntu subsystem on your Windows computer at work but can't give up Bash?
+Don't have the privileges to install Ubuntu subsystem on your Windows computer at work but can't give up Bash?

 Download <a href="https://www.cygwin.com/setup-x86_64.exe"> Cygwin </a>
 Apply following commands in order to install commandline installer for Cygwin: